Do you need a roof replacement with solar panels?

 • Roofs and solar energy systems have similar lifespans, so in most cases, going solar will still be worth it if you need to re-roof.

-Before installing solar panels, getting your roof inspected (unless it's new) is worth it.
-While metal and tile roofs can last over 50 years, asphalt roofs usually only last up to 30 years.
-So, even if your asphalt roof is just 10 years old, you'll still want to make sure it’ll last as long as your solar panels—most solar panel brands cover their products under warranty for 25 years, but they can often produce adequate electricity for more than 30 years.
+Unless your roof is new, it's always worth getting your roof inspected before installing solar panels.
+While metal and tile roofs can last over 50 years, asphalt roofs usually last only 30 years.
+So, even if your asphalt roof is just 10 years old, you'll still want to make sure it’ll last as long as your solar panels—most solar panel brands offer a 25-year warranty, but they can often produce adequate electricity for more than 30 years.
 The good news is that solar panels often extend the life of your roof, so it doesn’t need to be brand new.

 If your installer suggests a roof replacement before going solar, we recommend listening to them.
-Otherwise, you could pay hefty fees to remove and reinstall your panels—or worse, have leaks in your roof that damage your home.
+Otherwise, you could pay hefty fees to remove and reinstall your panels down the line—or worse, have leaks in your roof that damage your home.
 Replacing your roof and getting solar panels at the same time can even provide some benefits.

 Is going solar still worth it if you need to replace your roof?

 Re-roofing costs can be high, but so are rising energy costs.
-Even with the cost of a new roof, you'll likely save tens of thousands of dollars on electric bills with solar.
-If your roof already needs replacement, this is the best time to go solar.
+Even with the cost of a new roof, you'll likely save upwards of $60,000 on electric bills with solar.
+If your roof already needs to be replaced, this is the best time to go solar.

-If you're considering moving in the future, it's normal to worry about investing too much money in your home.
-But remember, solar can increase your home's resale value by 4%, and having a new roof can make it easier to sell your home for more money.
+If you're not in your forever home, you may worry about investing too much money in your home.
+But remember, solar can increase your home's resale value by 5-10%, and having a new roof can make it easier to sell your home for more money.

 What are the benefits of replacing your roof before going solar?